JorgeRiveraMancilla/dating-course-api/README.md

 ## Testing the API

-A Postman collection file (`Dating Course.postman_collection.json`) is provided in the repository for testing all available endpoints, including authentication, user management, profile operations, and image management features.
+A Postman collection file (`Dating Course.postman_collection.json`) is provided in the repository for testing all available endpoints.

 ## Frontend Requirements